radicle-dev/radicle-registry/DEVELOPING.md

 * `node` contains the node code which includes the runtime code.
 * `client` contains the high-level client library for interacting with the registry through a node.
+* `client-common` provides code that is used by the node client and the memory
 * `client-interface` defines the trait for clients and provides the necessary data types.
 * `memory-client` contains a implementation of the Client interface that uses an